how to use bluetooth on raspberry pi

 🛠 This tutorial doesn't work anymore?
 Report the issue here, so that I can update it!

-You now know how to pair any Bluetooth device with your Raspberry Pi, here are a few ideas on how you can use Bluetooth devices to improve your experience with your Pi.
+You now know how to pair any Bluetooth device with your Raspberry Pi.
+Now here are a few ideas on how you can use Bluetooth devices to improve your experience with your Pi.

 Audio

 I’m a bit picky about sound quality, and I can’t bear the sound from the monitor’s speakers when I listen to music, so I don’t use the HDMI output for sound.
-You can plug fancy speakers into the Jack port, but I generally find using Bluetooth speakers is the easiest way.
+You can plug fancy speakers into the audio jack, but I generally find using Bluetooth speakers to be the easiest way.

-I tried it with two of my Bluetooth speakers, and it worked pretty well, so I recommend testing it, especially if you use your Pi for desktop usage, media center or as a Spotify player.
+I tried it with two of my Bluetooth speakers, and it worked pretty well, so I recommend giving it a try, especially if you use your Pi for desktop usage, media center or as a Spotify player.

-There is an extra step after pairing the speaker, you need to click on the sound icon and choose the new device in the dropdown menu, it looks like this:
+There’s an extra step after pairing the speaker, you need to click on the sound icon and choose the new device in the dropdown menu.
+It looks like this:

 You can then go to “Device Profiles” to adjust the settings if needed (volume, etc.), but it isn’t mandatory.